Pay Your Fee

 In 2004, Congress mandated all nonimmigrant students and exchange visitors must pay the I-901 SEVIS Fee, which funds the Student and Exchange Visitor Program (SEVP) and SEVIS.
 This fee is separate from visa fees and school SEVIS administration fees.

-A narrated video tutorial, available on Study in the States, walks students and exchange visitors through the steps of paying the I-901 SEVIS fee by payment in U.S. dollars by credit card on fmjfee.com, or by check, money order or bank draft.
+A video, available on Study in the States, walks students and exchange visitors through the steps of paying the I-901 SEVIS fee by payment in U.S. dollars by credit card on fmjfee.com, or by check, money order or Western Union.
 The tutorial also provides stakeholders with important information regarding their application status, and the ability to print their I-901 SEVIS fee payment receipt.

 |I-901 SEVIS Fee special J-visa categories (subsidized payment)||$35|

 - For schools petitioning for initial SEVP certification:

 - Petition fee is $3,000.

 - Site visit fee is $655 per campus.